 - Under System, click Advanced System Settings.

-- Under Advanced System Settings, select Disk.MaxLUN and click the Edit icon.
+- In the Advanced System Settings table, select Disk.MaxLUN and click the Edit icon.

 - Change the existing value to the value of your choice, and click OK.